Ethics of terraforming: Criticism

 Pragmatists argue that humanity on other planets is sociologically impractical.
 The basis is that being on another planet would not change human nature, so it would not be long until pollution and destruction by humankind began, and on a planet that has probably only known peace since its formation.
 Since life on Earth will ultimately be destroyed by planetary impacts or the red giant phase of the Sun, all native species will perish if not allowed to move to other objects.

 Some advocates of animal welfare have pointed out the ethical issues associated with spreading Earth-based wild-animal life by terraforming.
-In particular, they claim it may be ethically objectionable to bring into existence large numbers of animals that suffer greatly during their often-short lives in the wild.
+In particular, they claim it may be ethically objectionable to bring into existence large numbers of animals that suffer greatly during their often short lives in the wild.
 There are also concerns that even with full terraformation, distinct differences between Earth and Mars, such as gravity, lengths of the day and night cycles, and differing/lacking magnetic fields, would cause harm to many introduced species that have evolved for millions of years under Earth conditions.
 Though some species may survive, and others possibly could be adapted through genetic modification, if the introduced species were isolated on Mars and not frequently interbred with Earth counterparts, the species would eventually evolve through many generations in order to better suit their new environment, possibly leading to different evolutionary lines.
-Thus, the introduced life may eventually look and act very different from their Earthly counterparts and/or ancestors.
+Thus, the introduced life may eventually look and act different from their Earthly counterparts and/or ancestors.

 Another aspect of terraforming ethics deals with an opposing extreme in this debate.
 Terraforming could be seen as a potential waste of precious materials, in light of alternative uses.
 Critics believe that it would constrict the growth potential of humanity by encapsulating the material inside of an astronomical object.
 Once the surface is terraformed and people have taken residence there, all the interior material is needed to sustain the maximum gravity potential for those inhabitants.
 If all of the material were utilized to produce space habitation systems, a much greater number of lives would then be supported.